Passionate brand loyalists condemn popular child curse words

 By Elliot Chan, Opinions Editor

-Formerly published in The Other Press.
+A satirical article, formerly published in The Other Press.
 January 6, 2016

 Cheez Whiz, the delightful brand of cheese spread, is getting a lot of press recently as a group of brand loyalists have gathered together—from coast to coast like butter toast—to rise against the blasphemous use of the brand’s name.

 A survey conducted by the Consumer Packaging Press found that the most common brand name used to cuss is, in fact, Cheez Whiz: 75 per cent of children under the age of 13 had used the name in a way of expressing anger 2 or more times.
 The second most common is, of course, Fudgee-O, with 40 per cent.
 In third is Gray Poupon, as in: “Aww!
 Gray Poupon!
 We are out of normal mustard!”

 Delicatessen and linguistic expert Susan Rumchata said: “It’s not the brands’ fault that they have such hilarious names that blend so well with traditional swear words.
 The responsibility falls on the parents.
 They need to understand that at an early age, their children are learning more colourful language—let them—if they need to call out Jesus, let them!
 It’s more Jesus’ fault than it is the Cheez Whiz people’s.”

 It has been well documented that some time ago there lived a guy named Jesus Christ.
 He was an entrepreneur who made a lot of good bread, wine, and woodwork.
 But due to his poor business acumen, supply couldn’t meet the demand.
 Consumers would say, “Jesus Christ!” in vain—a lot of vain—when their orders failed to ship.
 Not long after the company launched, Jesus Christ Inc. went bankrupt and the founder was crucified.